MohitGoel92/Power-BI/README.md

 Merging queries allows you to join tables based on a common column (this is similar to a VLOOKUP in excel).

 **Note:** Merging adds columns to an existing table.
 However, because we can merge tables does not mean we always should.
 As a general rule, it is better to keep tables seperate and define relationships between them.

+### Appending Queries

+Appending queries allows us to combine (or stack) tables that share the exact same column structure and data types.

+**Note:** Appending adds rows to an existing table.

+**Note:** We may use the folder option when loading data to append all the files within the folder automatically, assuming they share the same structure.
+As we add new files, we are only required to refresh the query and the data sheets will automatically append.

+### Data Source Settings